 - If Council is not ready to either reject or pass project on to second reading, then it may defer a decision until the necessary information to make a decision is received.

-- At such time as the final number of projects have passed first reading and are now eligible for funding, it will be necessary for the Council to prioritize the projects.
+- Projects that have passed the first reading are then eligible for funding, it will be necessary for the Council to prioritize the projects.

 - Note that up to this point the acceptance of any project has not been based on the funds Council has available for distribution but only on the merits of the project by itself.